kencoken/axes-lite/README.md

 Start all the components:

     $ supervisorctl start components:*

+And start the AXES home interface:

+    $ supervisorctl start axes-home

+Or you can start the AXES research interface by using `axes-research` instead of `axes-home` in the above.
 You can check on the status of the system components with the using supervisor's status command:

     $ supervisorctl status